AaltoPML/node-BNN-covariate-shift/index.md

 # Experiments

+## Small experiments

+In the small experiments, we compare the corruption robustness of two node-BNNs with a simple ConvNet architecture.
+One model has a low latent entropy and the other has a higher latent entropy.
+We trained both models on the CIFAR-10 dataset [cite] and evaluated them on the CIFAR-10-C dataset [cite] consisting of the corrupted versions of the images from the test set of CIFAR-10.
+In the plot below, we can see that the high latent entropy model is indeed more robust against corruptions than the low latent entropy model.

+Since one can approximate the implicit corruptions of a model as shown in Section \\(\ref{sec:implicit_corruption}\\)

 # Conclusions

-1. The distribution of the latent variables induces a distribution of implicit corruptions in the input space and by training under these corruptions, a node-BNN becomes robust against natural corruptions.
+> 1. The distribution of the latent variables induces a distribution of implicit corruptions in the input space and by training under these corruptions, a node-BNN becomes robust against natural corruptions.
-2. Increasing the latent entropy (the entropy of the latent variables) diversifies the implicit corruptions, thereby improving the corruption robustness of the node-BNN.
+> 2. Increasing the latent entropy (the entropy of the latent variables) diversifies the implicit corruptions, thereby improving the corruption robustness of the node-BNN.
-3. The latent entropy controls the induced trade-off between ID performance and generalization under corruptions, with more severe corruptions require a higher latent entropy which in turn decreases ID performance.
+> 3. The latent entropy controls the induced trade-off between ID performance and generalization under corruptions, with more severe corruptions require a higher latent entropy which in turn decreases ID performance.
-4. As a side effect, a high latent entropy also provides robust learning under noisy training labels.
+> 4. As a side effect, a high latent entropy also provides robust learning under noisy training labels.

 ## References